 Had programs, but no longer

-Developed a short lived, secret program during its military dictatorship, but it never got very far and all such work stopped completely when civilian government took power again.
+Argentina developed a short-lived, secret program during its military dictatorship, but it never got very far, and all such work stopped completely when civilian government took power again.
 This was probably, in part, due to its rivalry with Brazil.
-How far they got is unknown, though there are persistent rumors that the British were worried enough about to deploy an SSBN to the South Atlantic during the Falklands War
+How far they got is unknown, though there are persistent rumors that the British were worried enough about it to deploy an SSBN to the South Atlantic during the Falklands War.

 Virtually the same as Argentina, including the rivalry part.
-The military dictatorship pursued a nuclear weapons program covertly, but never got very far and since the restoration of democracy, the program has been completely disbanded.
-Note: the Brazilian government is very touchy about its refinement technology, leading to a bit of a spat with the IAEA monitoring a plant, but this isn't because anyone seriously suspects of an illegal program; it's just that the government (rightly or wrongly) believed that inspections would be tantamount to industrial spying on their secret centrifugal axis technology, based on electromagnetism.
+The military dictatorship pursued a nuclear weapons program covertly, but never got very far, and since the restoration of democracy, the program has been completely disbanded.
+The Brazilian government remains touchy about its refinement technology, though, leading to a bit of a spat with the IAEA monitoring a plant, but this isn't because anyone seriously suspects of an illegal program; it's just that the government (rightly or wrongly) believed that inspections would be tantamount to industrial spying on their secret centrifugal axis technology, based on electromagnetism.
 And it was all sorted out in the end, to everyone's satisfaction.
 Meanwhile Brazil's nuclear power program never slowed down, and now they're building their first nuclear submarine.

 During World War II, the Third Reich commissioned a heavy water production scheme for potential nuclear weapons use.
 That is, until the Norwegian resistance movement successfully sabotaged it in 1943.
 Even without the sabotage, the Third Reich would still have been a long way off producing any warheads.
 According to Luft46, which has deleted the article in the meantime, they might or they might not have had a quasi-gun-type nuclear device (stacked plates of uranium separated by hydrogen-rich kerosene, to be compacted together in a critical mass upon impact instead of being fired at each other) in construction stage by the early months of 1945.
-Even then, the Nazi nuclear program was limited by a number of key factors; the lack of space to test a weapon, Hitler's lack of interest (which meant little funding), the loss of many prime scientists to other programs or Nazi repression, a perilous military situation (which necessitated frequent relocations of the project) and, finally, a lack of delivery systems.
+Even then, the Nazi nuclear program was limited by a number of key factors; the lack of space to test a weapon, Hitler's lack of interest (which meant little funding), the loss of many prime scientists to other programs or Nazi repression, a perilous military situation (which necessitated frequent relocations of the project), and finally, a lack of delivery systems.
 Indeed, the Nazis' only aircraft close to nuclear capability was the Heinkel He-177 Greif long-range bomber, a notoriously unreliable tub of a plane that would have been just as likely to crash into Germany as drop a bomb on Moscow or London.
 Their program was also hobbled from the start by the regime's own racist policies, rejecting Einstein's work as "Jewish science"; he and many other academics who could have advanced the Nazi program fled Germany, either because of fears of persecution due to their own Jewish roots, because they sympathised with their Jewish colleagues, or simply on general principle.
 This gives their failure to build anything remotely resembling a working bomb a sense of Poetic Justice to it — they were undone by their own bigotry.
 When German nuclear physicists were debriefed after the war, it quickly became clear that the Nazi program had been a shambles and Hitler was never close to obtaining the Bomb.
 Nonetheless, the prospect of Nazis with Nukes remains a popular subject of speculative fiction.

-Admitted to by Colonel Gaddafi when he was briefly on the West's good side.
-Doesn't seem to have got much further than a feasibility study and some lab experiments before being abandoned as more trouble than it was worth.
+Muammar Gaddafi admitted to trying to develop nukes when he was briefly on the West's good side.
+It doesn't seem to have gotten much further than a feasibility study and some lab experiments before being abandoned as more trouble than it was worth.

 Sweden – Extra Neutral Neutrons